Almond Croissant Gooey Butter Cake With Brown Butter

 1. Let the cake cool in the pan for 10 minutes and then transfer the pan to a wire rack and cool completely before slicing.
 Tastes better the next day!

-2. Dust lightly with powdered sugar before slicing and serving.
+2. Dust with powdered sugar before slicing and serving.

 Notes: